PhD English and American Literature, Stanford University

 BA English, College of Saint Benedict

 Laura McGrane is Director of Visual Culture Arts and Media (VCAM) and Chair, English at Haverford College.
 She served as Director of the Hurford Center for the Arts and Humanities (2011-14), overseeing the Cantor Fitzgerald Gallery, and she led the successful $15M campus VCAM renovation (2013-17) in collaboration with the college President.
 She received her PhD from Stanford University and teaches eighteenth-century print culture and digital media, integrating theoretical work on interface and coding into scholarship on the history of the book.

-She serves as co-PI for $1.5M in Mellon Grants focused on Visual Studies and Philadelphia Area Creative Collaborative programming.
+As VCAM Director, she is co-PI for $1.5M in Mellon Grants focused on Visual Studies and Philadelphia Area Creative Collaborative programming.
 She also oversees the Haverford Innovation Program (HIP) and the VCAM MakerArts space.
 She has led national Mellon (AALAC) workshops, including The Humanities Lab (2014) and The New Digital Archivalism (2009).
-She is a co-adviser for Re: Humanities, a national undergraduate conference on digital humanities; lauched the Trico DH initiative with colleagues from Bryn Mawr and Swarthmore, and is on the editorial board of 18thConnect (http://www.18thConnect.org), and is on the advisory board of the Swarthmore College Aydelotte Foundation.
+She is currently Director of the Trico Digital Humanities initiative launched with colleagues from Bryn Mawr and Swarthmore, serves on the editorial board of 18thConnect (http://www.18thConnect.org), and is on the advisory board of the Swarthmore College Aydelotte Foundation.